krateng/maloja/API.md

 # Scrobbling

+Scrobbling can be done with the native API, see [below](#submitting-a-scrobble).
-In order to scrobble from a wide selection of clients, you can use Maloja's standard-compliant APIs with the following settings:
+In order to scrobble from a wide selection of clients, you can also use Maloja's standard-compliant APIs with the following settings:

 GNU FM | &nbsp;
 ------ | ---------